Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Specific Attacks

-\subsection{The \mmbasic{} attack}
+\subsubsection{The \mmbasic{} attack}

+We start by reviewing the \mmbasic{} attack, as it was introduced in \citet{steinhardt2017certified}.
 Recall that the attacker's goal is to find poisoned points $\sDp$ that maximize the test loss $L(\hat\theta; \sDtest)$ that the defender incurs, where the parameters $\hat\theta$ are chosen to minimize the training loss $L(\hat\theta; \sDcp)$ (equation \refeqn{attacker-opt}).
 As we discussed in Sections \ref{sec:optimization}, \ref{sec:improved-inf}, and \ref{sec:kkt}, the bilevel nature of this optimization problem---maximizing the loss involves an inner minimization to find the parameters $\hat\theta$---makes it difficult to solve.

 The key insight in \citet{steinhardt2017certified} was that we can make this problem tractable by replacing the test loss $L(\hat\theta; \sDtest)$ with the training loss $L(\hat\theta; \sDcp)$.
 This substitution changes the bilevel problem into a \emph{saddle-point problem}---i.e., one that can be expressed in the form $\min_u \max_v f(u, v)$--- that can be solved efficiently via gradient descent.